Configure NGINX

 You can generate the NGINX configuration file with Intrexx.

-Enter the path to the directory that the NGINX configuration file should be generated in.
+Enter the path to the directory in which you want to create the NGINX configuration file.

 Example: /myfolder/portal.example.com.conf